MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.26 Holidays

-[EDITORS / REVIEWERS: Below is a reference that should be put in the references section.]

 Verification will be complete when the user can see all major holidays as given by the following link: https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/holidays-work-schedules-and-pay.

 #### 4.2.26.1 Labels for Holidays